Chinese paper cutting

-The art of paper cutting (剪紙 (jiǎnzhǐ)) in China may date back to the 2nd century CE, when paper was invented by Cai Lun, a court official of the Eastern Han Dynasty.
+The traditional art of paper cutting (剪紙 (jiǎnzhǐ)) in China may date back to the 2nd century CE, when paper was invented by Cai Lun, a court official of the Eastern Han dynasty.
+On May 20, 2006, paper cutting has been officially listed as one of the earliest intangible cultural heritage of China, issue by Shanxi Culture Department.
+It is put on the UNESCO Representative List of the Intangible Cultural Heritage of Humanity in 2009.